Roblox/creator-docs/content/en-us/education/build-it-play-it-create-and-destroy/icons-and-thumbnails.md

 ## Create a Game Icon

 A **game icon** can be any image that's a good first impression of your experience when other players see it in the search or game pages.
 For now, use a screenshot of your world.
-You can always come back later and create something more in image-editting software.
+You can always come back later and create something more in image-editing software.

 ### Get a Screenshot